 Dr. Lara Aknin

 Hello!
 I’m Lara Aknin, an associate professor of Social Psychology at Simon Fraser University and scholar at the Canadian Institute for Advanced Research.
 My research interests lie at the intersection of social psychology, positive psychology, economics and judgement and decision making.
 My research questions often include the study of what makes people happy, the emotional consequences of kind or generous behavior, and the well-being outcomes of specific spending choices.
 Most of the research I have conducted thus far examines people’s perceptions of the money and happiness relationship and whether people reap greater happiness from spending money on others (i.e. prosocial spending) than when spending the same amount of money on themselves.

-I am currently completing my undergraduate degree in Psychology.
-My academic interests include developmental psychology and psychopathology, social psychology, and abnormal psychology.
+I am currently completing my B.A.
+(Hons.) in Psychology.
+My academic interests include developmental psychopathology, social psychology, and abnormal psychology.

 I am a fifth year PhD student in Dr. Aknin’s lab.
 I completed my MA here at Simon Fraser University, on the emotional consequences of perceptions of high income mobility.
 Primarily, my research centers around perceptions of economic inequality and their downstream consequences.
 Currently I am working on a number of projects exploring ways to reduce tolerance for economic inequality.
 On top of my current research I am broadly interested in various aspects of social psychology and research methods; specifically income mobility, morality, psychometrics, and statistics.